organizedbits/organizedbits.github.io/_posts/2018/2018-09-10-Business Microservices.md

 Hardware has evolved to the point where it is now a commodity, available at your fingertips.
 The cloud is awesome.

-Software has a ways to go but we�re moving in the right direction.
+Software has a ways to go but we&apos;re moving in the right direction.
 One day, I think soon, software will become a plug and play commodity as well, where integration happen automatically as a result of standard protocols.
 We�ve seen software development go from everything needing to be custom built to a point where there are mature products like CRMs and CMSs that can achieve so much without any programming at all.
-We�re now in an era where the need is more to integrate systems rather than build them from scratch.
+We&apos;re now in an era where the need is more to integrate systems rather than build them from scratch.
 Of course, there is still a need at times for custom software but that need is becoming less and less as SaaS applications mature and proliferate.
 Most of the time it is better to go SaaS than custom built.

 So the need now is not custom software development but instead integration.
 So when we start looking at integration then we start looking at standard protocols.
 For instance, OpenID Connect allows systems to achieve SSO by a simple registration process.
 Business logic is exposed between systems via APIs  using REST or GraphQL and secured by OAuth 2.